How are Military Pensions Divided in a Divorce?

 Call or Contact Our Office Now

 Deciding how to divide a military pension is a complicated matter, and you should only entrust a knowledgeable Tampa military divorce attorney with complex issues in a military divorce.
 The law office of Blair H. Chan, III is prepared to assist with this and all other matters related to your Florida military divorce.
-To learn more about your legal options, call the office or contact us today to schedule a free consultation of your case.
+To learn more about your legal options, call the office or contact us today to schedule an initial consultation of your case.